A guide to sending a text to a landline

 Can you send a message to a landline using an SMS API?

-Our tests were partially successful, some texts arrived and were read out by a bot, others failed to arrive.
+Our tests, sending from our own SMS API were partially successful, some texts arrived and were read out by a bot, others failed to arrive.

 We sent a test with an alphanumeric sender ID to see how the service handled that.